Create a Calm Down Corner at Home

 15. Melting Chocolate

 This sounds indulgent, and well, it is.
 But, chocolate can truly have a calming effect.
-In the time it takes for it to melt in your mouth instead of chewing, it can refocus your mind and melt your worries.
+In the time it takes fsavor this piece of chocolate for a few minutes, it can refocus your mind and melt your worries.
 This is motivating especially for older kids who might not always want to use their tools.

 Technology Use in Calming Corners